junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 _Often comes in:_  vials of 1 million U (600 mg) or 5 million U (3 g)

-_Dosage of_ crystalline penicillin or any short-acting penicillin—for severe infections:
+_Dosage of_ crystalline penicillin or any short-acting penicillin, for severe infections:

 Give an injection every 4 hours for 10 to 14 days.
 In each injection give: